apache/nuttx/configs/sama5d3x-ek/README.txt

       CONFIG_SYSTEM_USBMONITOR_TRACECONTROLLER=y
       CONFIG_SYSTEM_USBMONITOR_TRACEINTERRUPTS=y

-  NOTE: If USB debug output is also enabled, both outpus will appear on the serial console.
+  NOTE: If USB debug output is also enabled, both outputs will appear on the serial console.
 However, the debug output will be asynchronous with the trace output and, hence, difficult to interpret.